-- 13.1 The County Council uses Capita Asset Services Treasury Solutions as its external treasury management adviser.
-Capita provide a source of contemporary information, advice and assistance over a wide range of Treasury Management areas but particularly in relation to investments and debt administration. - 13.2 Whilst the County Council recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources, it fully accepts that responsibility for Treasury Management decisions remains with the authority at all times and will ensure that undue reliance is not placed upon advice of the external service provider. - 13.3 Capita Asset Services were re-appointed in July 2009 for three years, following a full tender exercise with the terms of appointment being documented.
-Following a review of their advice to date, and under the terms of the contract, this appointment was extended for a further two years to July 2014.
-A temporary extension to this contract since July 2014 was agreed because of the implications of the County Council starting to provide Treasury Management services to Selby DC who also have their own adviser.
-Thus going forward a single adviser for both authorities is being concluded and it is expected that a new contract will be in place with an external service provider from 1 April 2015.
+- 13.1 The Council uses Capita Asset Services Treasury Solutions as its external treasury management adviser.
+Capita provide a source of contemporary information, advice and assistance over a wide range of Treasury Management areas but particularly in relation to investments and debt administration. - 13.2 Whilst the Council recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources, it fully accepts that responsibility for Treasury Management decisions remains with the authority at all times and will ensure that undue reliance is not placed upon advice of the external service provider. - 13.3 Following a quotation exercise Capita Asset Services were appointed in September 2015 as a single provider of Treasury Management consultancy services for both the County Council and Selby District Council.
+The appointment is for three years, with the option for a further two year extension.
 The value and quality of services being provided are monitored and reviewed on an ongoing basis.